xiix0/scam/README.md

-You are the only person to ever get this message.
+You have an unusual understanding of the problems of human relationships.